Queen Zixi of Ix: Plot

-The minstrel Quavo crosses from Noland over a steep mountain range into the land of Ix, whose witch-queen ruler Zixi learns of the magic cloak and seeks to use it to make her reflection in a mirror as beautiful as she has made herself.
-Zixi is 683 years old, but her magic has allowed her to appear sixteen for a long time; however, the queen's reflection appears as old as she truly is.
-(This contradicts The Road to Oz in which the Wizard of Oz refers to Queen Zixi as having lived thousands of years—of course, he may simply have been mistaken; or, the Magic Cloak story may simply have taken place many years prior.)
-Believing that Princess Fluff would not simply give her the cloak to use since Ix and Noland aren't on speaking terms, Queen Zixi disguises herself and opens a school for witchery in Noland.
+The minstrel Quavo crosses from Noland to Ix, whose witch-queen ruler Zixi learns of the magic cloak and seeks to use it to make her reflection in a mirror as beautiful as she has made herself.
+Zixi is 683 years old, but her magic has allowed her to appear sixteen; however, the queen's reflection appears as old as she truly is.
+Believing that Princess Fluff would not give her the cloak to use since Ix and Noland aren't on speaking terms, Queen Zixi disguises herself and opens a school for witchery in Noland.
 Princess Fluff arrives as one of the pupils in her second-best cloak; Zixi is discovered to be a would-be thief when she demands the Princess wear the other, magic cloak.
-Next, Zixi leads the royal army of Ix to conquer Noland, but the counselors use their wish-granted abilities to repel the invaders back across the mountains.
+Zixi leads the royal army of Ix to conquer Noland, but the counselors use their wish-granted abilities to repel the invaders back across the mountains.

-Zixi disguises herself again and arrives at the royal palace of Noland to be hired as a serving maid to Princess Fluff.
-When she is alone in the Princess' chamber, Zixi summons imps to make a replica of the magic cloak and replace the Princess' magic cloak with that one.
-She is not caught in the theft, but when Zixi tries to use the cloak herself, its power fails because she stole it.
-Believing that its power is gone, Zixi leaves the cloak in the forest.
-The queen of Ix is sorrowful until she realizes through encounters with an alligator that wants to climb a tree, an owl that wants to swim like a fish, and a girl who wants to be a man, that she has been foolish to be unhappy with her lot.
+Zixi disguises herself for a second time and arrives at the royal palace of Noland to be hired as a serving maid to Princess Fluff.
+While alone in the Princess' chamber, Zixi summons imps to replace the real magic cloak with a fake one.
+When Zixi tries to use the real cloak, its power fails because she had stolen it.
+She leaves the cloak in the forest.
+After a number of chance encounters, she realizes has been foolish to be unhappy with her lot.